Gum Disease Is Life Threatening And Most Don’t Know It. New York Dentist, Pankaj Singh Explains

-Unhealthy consequences can result in many organs of the body when the localized gum infection and inflammation are left untreated.
-The bacteria and the mediators of inflammation are carried by the blood and circulate throughout the body.
+Unhealthy consequences can result in many organs of the body getting affected when the localized gum infection and inflammation are left untreated.
+The bacteria and the mediators of inflammation are carried by blood and circulate throughout the body.
 These are destructive materials and are recognized to be the root cause of heart disease, diabetes, complications in pregnancy, kidney disease, stroke, certain cancers as well as other conditions and medical diseases.

-The dentist may recommend a surgical or a nonsurgical approach of treatment depending upon the severity of the condition.
+We may recommend a surgical or a nonsurgical approach of treatment depending upon the severity of the condition.
 The nonsurgical approach is generally used for cases of the mid-moderate types.
 Antibiotics may also be used during the treatment.
 It is extremely essential to floss, brush, clean your teeth regularly and maintain regular dental cleanings, especially if you have ongoing medical conditions.